Terms and Conditions | The Fleet Auction Group

 - The Auctioneers shall be entitled to a commission on the price at which each vehicle is sold in accordance with the published scale of charges.
 The commission will be payable by the Vendor at the time of sale.
 If any vehicle is entered for sale and sold by the owner or his agent to any person attending the sale, that sale shall be deemed to have been effected by the Auctioneers as agents for the owner, and full commission will be payable.

-4. Subject to clause 10, all vehicles must be removed by the Vendor or Purchaser, as the case may be, before 5.00pm on the next working day following the sale.
+- Subject to clause 10, all vehicles must be paid for and removed by the Vendor or Purchaser within 48 working hours, latest 5pm following the sale.
 In default of this, storage will be charged in accordance with the published scale of charges.
 The Auctioneers reserve the right to re-offer for sale any unsold vehicles remaining on the premises and to deduct any charges arising therefrom.

 a.
 ‘Vendor’ used in these conditions shall include the owner of the vehicle, his authorised agent, and any other person offering the vehicle to the Auctioneers for sale whether he be authorised by the owner or not.